Federal Elections

 d.
 99

-Question 11 of 58
+Question 14 of 65

 Which party becomes the Official Opposition?

 a.
-The party the Prime Minister selects.
+The party selected by the Prime Minister

 b.
-The party receiving the least votes.
+The party receiving the fewest votes

 c.
-The party with the second most votes.
+The party with the second-most votes

 d.
-Any independent candidate.
+Any independent candidate

-Question 12 of 58
+Question 15 of 65

 a.
-In her office on Parliament Hill.
+In her office on Parliament Hill

 c.
-Visiting the province of Quebec.
+Visiting the province of Quebec

 d.
-Going on a vacation.
+Going on vacation

-Question 13 of 58
+Question 16 of 65

 How is the government formed after a federal election?

 a.
 Each province elects one representative to form the government.
-The Queen (or King) then chooses the Prime Minister.
+The Queen (or King) then chooses the Prime Minister

-Question 14 of 58
+Question 17 of 65

 After a federal election, which party forms the new government?

-Question 15 of 58
+Question 18 of 65

 c.
-No but you may choose to discuss how you voted with others.
+No, but you may choose to discuss how you voted with others.

 d.
-If the Lieutenant Governor asks, yes.
+Yes, if the Lieutenant Governor asks.

-Question 16 of 58
+Question 19 of 65

 Who do Canadians vote for in a federal election?